-The behavioral neuroscience lab at Wheaton College is run by Professor Meg Kirkpatrick and is located in the Science Center 145.
+The behavioral neuroscience lab at Wheaton College is run by Visiting Assistant Professor Christina Reppucci and is located in the Mars Center for Science and Technology 1102.

 The focus of my research is the interaction between the hormonal, chemical and sensory contributions that regulate complex reproductive behaviors of female rodents.
 Female rodent sex behavior is an extensively studied and well understood model for examining the actions of hormones in the brain.
 Given the growing understanding of the relevant hormones, hormone receptors and brain areas involved in these behaviors, researchers have been able to use this system to ask different questions about the role of a changing environment and different neurotransmitters in control of this complex set of behaviors.